 We’ll try to summarize how you can improve your SERP rankings as a SaaS company.

 - Making relevant and high-quality content

 - Building Backlinks

 - Prioritize its implementation.
-It is almost impossible for everything to be perfect, so focus on the areas where you are weakest and cover your bases, before you start fixing problems that don’t have a major impact on your rankings.
+It is almost impossible for everything to be perfect.
+So, focus on your weakest spots and cover your bases before you start fixing problems that don’t have a major impact on your search rankings.

 As Google’s algorithm is constantly evolving, there are many predictions we could make regarding what future steps you should plan for.
 However, the basics we covered in our SEO for SaaS guide have been consistent for a long time and should always be the foundation of your SEO campaign.
 It is easy to build upon a strong foundation, so come what may, you won’t have any issue dealing with it in the future.

 - Technical vs On-Page vs Off-Page SEO: What’s the Difference? - May 23, 2022